Erwin Samuelson, MD, F.A.A.F.P, Senior AME

 |Eating||Am I adequately nourished?|

-THE APPLICATION – When you arrive for your FAA medical examination, you will be asked to fill out an FAA MedXpress application which is the current version of FAA form 8500-8.
+THE APPLICATION – Before you arrive for your FAA medical examination, you will be asked to fill out an FAA MedXpress application which is the current version of FAA form 8500-8.
 It is interesting to note that all of medicine is reduced to 23 “yes” or “no” questions covering less than 1/3 of this one page application.
 The FAA is asking you to indicate every medical issue, including alcohol and recreational drug use, which has occurred in your life.
 Any administrative actions or convictions related to alcohol must also be reported to the security Division of the FAA within 60 days (See Resources, Item 5).
 It is DEFINITELY in your best interest to tell the truth.
 The FAA checks your driving record each time you apply for a medical and publishes a toll-free hotline number so that anyone can anonymously report you.
 Falsifying this form may invalidate your insurance policy.
 Also, it can cost you up to $250,000, five years in prison and the loss of all airman certificates.
 The AME faces similar penalties.
 Remember that the standards are liberal.
 Don’t risk it!
 The first time you are to answer “yes” to any of the 23 questions you should have a copy of all medical records related to the issue in-hand.
 These records should be legible, typewritten and should detail the issue and the chronology.
 Your airman identification number (Social Security or FAA assigned number) and date of birth should be on each page.
 If the FAA has previously assigned you a Pathological Index (PI) for this or another condition, this number should also be on each page.
 Make three copies of all records and at least one of all FAA correspondence, one for the FAA, one for the AME and one for your file.
 It is a good idea to make sure you are ready for the application by completing a practice FAA medical application.
 This is free and the staff at Pilot Medical Solutions will review your answers and provide you with guidance if they identify any areas which could prevent you from being certified.
 To complete a practice FAA application go to: leftseat.com/evaluations/faa-medical-practice-test

 MEDICATIONS – You will be asked to list all prescription and over-the-counter medications that you currently use.
 The condition which the medication is treating is the main issue with the FAA.
 The list of medications that will keep you on the ground includes, but is not limited to: anti-depressants, stimulants, and any other drugs (or combination of drugs) that produce adverse side effects or treats a grounding medical condition.
 Medications or medical conditions that present no problem on the runway may have significant adverse effects at 10,000 feet.
 A good example is Benadryl, an over-the-counter cold medication, which is the most common drug found in the bodies of dead pilots.
 This drug (diphenhydramine) is in several other cold, cough and sleep preparations.
 The FAA does not publish an official list of approved drugs.
 Pilots should read all prescription labels carefully, ask your physician or pharmacist about adverse effects and consult your AME to find out if a drug or the condition itself is acceptable to the FAA.